 Changethe

 full list.
-For more information, browse the full list of changes on Trac, or view the
+For more details, browse the full list of changes on Trac, or check the

 5.4.2version